communityinclusion/explorevr.org/_posts/2013-03-12-partnerships-between-vr-agencies-and-welfaretanf-agencies.md

 title: Partnerships between VR Agencies and Welfare/TANF Agencies
 author: kartik
 layout: post
-categories: [collaboration]
+categories:
+  - collaboration
 tags: "VR Survey, Welfare / TANF, Welfare Survey"
 ---

-Vocational Rehabilitation agencies across the United States and Territories partners with other government agencies.
-This visualization illustrates in what areas does VR agencies collaborate with Welfare/TANF agencies the most.
-This visualization uses the data from the 2011 Survey of State Welfare Agencies.
+Vocational Rehabilitation agencies frequently partner with other government agencies.
+This visualization illustrates the areas in which VR agencies collaborate with Welfare/TANF agencies the most.
+This visualization uses data from the 2011 Survey of State Welfare Agencies.

 <h3>Areas of Collaboration Between VR and Welfare / TANF Agencies, as Reported by VR Agencies</h3>